Not sure if Sky Zone is right for you?

 Potential Mitigations

-- Your franchise attorney can help you formulate questions for the franchisor regarding the high number of reacquisitions and the decline in franchised units.
+- Your franchise attorney should help you formulate questions for the franchisor regarding the high number of re-acquisitions.

 Rapid System Growth